3 great players who nearly signed for Spurs

 When Harry Redknapp finally gets around to writing his next batch of memoirs, look out for the chapter entitled ‘Players Who I Nearly Signed’.
 It’ll be a long one.
-The former-West Ham manager appears to take great pleasure in recounting tales of near-misses and ill-fated sliding door moments from his long managerial career, that could’ve bent the course of history.
+The former-Spurs manager appears to take great pleasure in recounting tales of near-misses and ill-fated sliding door moments from his long managerial career, that could’ve bent the course of history.

 In the Suárez ‘s case, Ruud Gullit blames Tim Sherwood, which seems perfectly reasonable.
 Sent on a scouting mission to Amsterdam on Redknapp’s orders back in 2011, Sherwood and his old pal Les Ferdinand reported back that they weren’t convinced by the precocious Uruguayan and advised against making an offer.